artainmo/general-programming/text-editors/IDE/README.md

 # IDE
 An integrated development environment (IDE) is a software application that helps programmers develop software code efficiently.<br>
 VScode is probably the most popular one with the most plugins and support.
 But I personally prefer atom, I think out of habit.
+Atom's advantages are that it is readable, easy to use and does not make you dependent on helpful plug-ins.
+Lastly, Sublime is fast but not free.

 ## Commands
 cmd + right arrow -> cursor to end of line<br>